 What Does a Green Porch Light Mean?

-A green porch light usually symbolizes support for American military veterans in honor of Veterans Day on the month of November.
-While the official Veterans Day is on the 11th of November, it’s not uncommon to see porches lit up green throughout the month of November to show support for veterans as some people believe lighting up for one day isn’t enough.
+A green porch light usually symbolizes support for American military veterans in honor of Veterans Day in November.
+While the official Veterans Day is on the 11th of November, it’s not uncommon to see porches lit up green throughout November to show support for veterans as some people believe lighting up for one day isn’t enough.

-Another symbolism of the green porch light is to celebrate the occasion of St. Patrick’s Day in the month of March.
+Another symbolism of the green porch light is to celebrate the occasion of St. Patrick’s Day in March.
 St. Patrick’s Day, or the Feast of Saint Patrick, is a cultural celebration held on the 17th of March to mark the anniversary of the death of Saint Patrick, the foremost patron saint of Ireland.
-Though it originated in Ireland, this celebration has spread across globally including in the US where it’s now heavily celebrated.
-Green is the official color of St. Patrick’s Day so it’s not uncommon to see people lighting up their porches green in the month of March.
+Though it originated in Ireland, this celebration has spread globally including in the US where it’s now heavily celebrated.
+Green is the official color of St. Patrick’s Day so it’s not uncommon to see people lighting up their porches green in March.

-Another thing the green porch light can represent is support for causes against Lyme Disease, the most common vector-borne disease in the United States that's transmitted to humans via infected ticks.
-This is most common in the month of May which is Lyme Disease Awareness Month and the 12th of May World Lyme Disease Day.
-Lime green is the official color to show support for Lyme Disease Awareness Month so it’s not uncommon to see people in the month of May lighting up their porches green to show their support.
+Another thing the green porch light can represent is support for causes against Lyme Disease, the most common vector-borne disease in the United States that’s transmitted to humans via infected ticks.
+This is most common in May which is Lyme Disease Awareness Month and on the 12th of May World Lyme Disease Day.
+Lime green is the official color to show support for Lyme Disease Awareness Month so it’s not uncommon to see people in May lighting up their porches green to show their support.

 What Does a Red Porch Light Mean?

 A red porch light usually symbolizes support for the American Heart Association and its work against heart diseases, the leading cause of death in many countries worldwide and especially in the US.
 With the heart known for blood and its red color, it’s not surprising that the color is the official one for the American Heart Association which organizes awareness campaigns against heart issues around the country.